How to Flush Your Water Heater

 8. Let the water drain by gravity until it Runs Clear.

-It may take several minutes and up to 30 minutes for the hot water heater to drain by gravity as there is no pressure applied yet.
+It may take several to 30 minutes for the water heater to drain by gravity, as no pressure has been applied yet.

 10. Turn on the Cold water supply to your Hot Water Heater.